History of Libya under Muammar Gaddafi: Administrative reforms

 All legislative and executive authority was vested in the GPC.
 This body, however, delegated most of its important authority to its general secretary and General Secretariat and to the General People's Committee.
 Gaddafi, as general secretary of the GPC, remained the primary decision maker, just as he had been when chairman of the RCC.
 In turn, all adults had the right and duty to participate in the deliberation of their local Basic People's Congress (BPC), whose decisions were passed up to the GPC for consideration and implementation as national policy.
 The BPCs were in theory the repository of ultimate political authority and decision making, embodying what Gaddafi termed direct "people's power".
 The 1977 declaration and its accompanying resolutions amounted to a fundamental revision of the 1969 constitutional proclamation, especially with respect to the structure and organization of the government at both national and subnational levels.

 Continuing to revamp Libya's political and administrative structure, Gaddafi introduced yet another element into the body politic.
 Beginning in 1977, "revolutionary committees" were organized and assigned the task of "absolute revolutionary supervision of people's power"; that is, they were to guide the people's committees, "raise the general level of political consciousness and devotion to revolutionary ideals".
 In reality, the revolutionary committees were used to survey the population and repress any political opposition to Gaddafi's autocratic rule.
-Reportedly 10% to 20% of Libyans worked in surveillance for these committees, a proportion of informants on par with Ba'athist Iraq and Juche Korea.
+The Revolutionary Committees had been resembling similar systems in totalitarian countries; reportedly, 10 to 20 percent of Libyans worked in surveillance for these committees, a proportion of informants on par with Ba'athist Iraq under Saddam Hussein or Juche Korea under Kim Jong Il, with surveillance taking place in government, in factories, and in the education sector.
+They also posted bounties for the killing of Libyan critics charged with treason abroad.
+Opposition activists were occasionally executed publicly and the executions were rebroadcast on public television channels.